 News & Events

-GLJ congratulates 101.4 author Clare Frezza
+GLJ congratulates 101.4 author Claire Frezza

-Congratulations to Vol. 101.4 author Clare Frezza for winning the American Society for Pharmacy Law’s Larry M. Simonsmeier Writing Award for her article on Medical Marijuana: A Drug Without a Medical Model.
+Congratulations to Vol. 101.4 author Claire Frezza for winning the American Society for Pharmacy Law’s Larry M. Simonsmeier Writing Award for her article on Medical Marijuana: A Drug Without a Medical Model.
 Read more about the award here.
 Read the article here.